This project is included in the BHF-IFR Program for the Balkans

 Number of field school places available: Maximum 10

 Special requirements: Participation in the project is not recommended for individuals with solar allergies or other special illnesses that might be exacerbated during the intensive outdoor activities.
-The average summer temperatures in the area are 25-38 C or higher.
-All participants should bring clothes and cosmetics suitable for hot and sunny weather.
-All participants are expected to prepare for the dig by reading (at least) the BHFS handbook chapter about archaeological excavation techniques and methods (the BHFS e-handbook will be sent by e-mail to all registered students before the beginning of the project)!
+The average summer temperatures in the area are 25-35° C (77-95° F).
+Participants should bring clothes and toiletries suitable for hot and sunny weather but should also prepare for possible rainy, windy and chilly days.
+Participants are also expected to prepare for the dig by reading at least the BHFS handbook that will be sent by e-mail before the beginning of the project.
 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

-If you are interested in an even more comprehensive experience with Old World Prehistory, please see also the PREHISTORIC PACK (combining 2 to 3 different Balkan Heritage Field School projects)!
+If you are interested in an even more wide-ranging experiences with Old World Prehistory, please see also the PREHISTORIC PACK (combining 2 to 3 different Balkan Heritage Field School projects)!